Adding a Hardware Virtual Private Gateway to Your VPC

 We recommend that you use BGP-capable devices, when available, because the BGP protocol offers robust liveness detection checks that can assist failover to the second VPN tunnel if the first tunnel goes down.
 Devices that don't support BGP may also perform health checks to assist failover to the second tunnel when needed.

 To use Amazon VPC with a VPN connection, you or your network administrator must designate a physical appliance as your customer gateway and configure it.
 We provide you with the required configuration information, including the VPN preshared key and other parameters related to setting up the VPN connection.
 Your network administrator typically performs this configuration.
-For information about the customer gateway requirements and configuration, see the Amazon Virtual Private Cloud Network Administrator Guide.
+For information about the customer gateway requirements and configuration, see the Amazon VPC Network Administrator Guide.